Azure/osdu-data-load-tno/README.md

 ## Operations Persona

 This method of loading data provides a way to load data using ARM templates.

-This solution leverages a cloud based container to execute a data load from data hosted in an Azure Storage Account file share.
+The solution leverages a cloud based container to execute a data load using data hosted in an Azure Storage Account file share.
 To load data follow the 2 step process.

 __Step 1__